|

 Cooking bulgogi on Korean fryer

-If you've ever been to Korea, you've probably tasted bulgogi.
+If you've ever been to Korea or Koreatown, you've probably tasted bulgogi.
 If you

 have Korean acquaintances, you've probably heard of it.
 Kimchi and bulgogi